calebhadley1/data-science-resources/mathematical-foundations-of-data-science/6_applied_linear_algebra_intro.md

 - This reading defines linear dependence and independence.
 - Linear dependence of a list of vectors does not depend on the ordering of the vectors in the list (p.
 89)
 - Linear independence holds if Linear dependence is not true
+### Section 2: Bases
+- Independence-dimension inequality states that any three 2-vectors must be linearly dependent (p.
+91)
+- A collection of n linearly independent n-vectors (i.e., a collection of linearly independent vectors of the maximum possible size) is called a basis (p.
+92).

 ## Chapter 6: Matrices
 - TODO fill me in. make sure to do sec 2, 4